Read about giving birth and take a childbirth class

 Sore breasts—Your breasts may be painfully engorged when your milk comes in.
 Also, your nipples may be sore.

-—You may not be able to move your bowels until the third or fourth day after delivery.
+—You may not be able to move your bowels right away after delivery.

 Stitches may make it painful to sit or walk.

 —Hemorrhoids are common.
 They may make it painful for you to move your bowels.